 The Croatian National Bank will respond within the legally required time period.

-Notifications of breaches of regulations can also be sent by post to the following address: Hrvatska narodna banka, Trg hrvatskih velikana 3, 10002 Zagreb, with the heading: "Notification of breaches of regulations".
+In addition, notifications of breaches of relevant regulations may be sent by post to Hrvatska narodna banka, Trg hrvatskih velikana 3, 10002 Zagreb, with the indication: “Notification of a breach of relevant regulations”.

 CONFIDENTIAL PERSON UNDER THE WHISTLEBLOWER PROTECTION ACT

 In accordance with the Whistleblower Protection Act and the Ordinance on the method of appointing a confidential person and the internal whistleblowing procedure, the Croatian National Bank enables the protection of whistleblowers, which includes the provision of available and reliable means of reporting irregularities/breaches.

 The term "Breaches" means acts or omissions that:

 (i) are unlawful and relate to the Union acts and areas falling within the material scope referred to the Act; or (ii) defeat the object or the purpose of the rules in the Union acts and areas falling within the material scope referred to the Act;

 "Reporting person" means a natural person who reports or publicly discloses information on breaches acquired in the context of his or her work-related activities;